netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ## Configuring the PEP Using Address based ACL {#PEP-acl}

-   The section illustrates an example configuring the PEP device using IP address based ACL.
+   The section illustrates an example of configuring a PEP using IP address based ACL.
 IP address based access control policies could be applied to the PEP that may not understand the group information, e.g., firewall.